maxwellabgit/Databasics-Endpoints/README.md

 ### Summary

-The core methodology behind this script is to ingest data from an MSSQL server or API endpoint, perform desired operations against data formatted as pandas dataframes, and output said data to one or more outputs.
+The core methodology behind this script is to ingest data from an MSSQL server or API endpoint, perform desired operations against data formatted as pandas dataframes, and output said data to one or more endpoints.
 In the real-world scenario, I performed many more data manipulation operations and finalized the project by scheduling a task in a Databricks workflow.
 This project was formatted with attention towards scalability.
-Following this project outline, we can add new endpoints at the beginning of our pipeline, add operations to the ingested data, and increase the number of output sources.
+Following this project outline, we can add new endpoints at the beginning of our pipeline, add operations to the ingested data, and increase the number of output sources iteratively.